The Predominant Fault: The Hidden Root of Many Struggles

 One of the most important discoveries in the spiritual life is recognizing what the saints call the predominant fault.

-If that root is not addressed, we may spend years fighting symptoms while the cause continues to grow underneath.
+If this root is not addressed, we may spend years fighting symptoms while the cause continues to grow.
+Recognizing it is not self-condemnation—it is the beginning of clarity.

 What Is the Predominant Fault?